 Become an HOA (Homeowner Association) Guru

-The official definition from Community Associations Institute (CAI) is “A community association provides a communal basis for preserving, maintaining, and enhancing homes and property.
+The official definition from the Community Associations Institute (CAI) is “A community association provides a communal basis for preserving, maintaining, and enhancing homes and property.
 All community associations have three essential, defining characteristics:

-Yes, most associations have Articles of Incorporation and are registered as nonprofit corporations.
+Yes.
+Most associations have Articles of Incorporation and are registered as nonprofit corporations.

 When you purchase a new property, the closing documents reference the fact that the property is in an association and that the buyer will abide by the rules and regulations in that community.
 Membership in the association is both automatic and mandatory and conveys with the deed and ends with the sale of the property.
-The buyer is ultimately responsible for discovering if the property that they purchase is inside an association and following the rules that govern that community.
+The buyer is ultimately responsible for discovering if the property they purchase is inside an association and following the rules governing that community.

-The powers and duties of the board include: setting and collecting annual assessments; using and expanding the assessments collected to operate, maintain, repair, replace, modify, care for, manage, and preserve the common areas; procuring, maintaining, and paying premiums for insurance; contract for management of the association; amend and add to the rules and regulations governing the use of the common areas; purchase equipment; and more.
+The powers and duties of the board include setting and collecting annual assessments; using and expanding the assessments collected to operate, maintain, repair, replace, modify, care for, manage, and preserve the common areas; procuring, maintaining, and paying premiums for insurance; contract for management of the association; amend and add to the rules and regulations governing the use of the common areas; purchase equipment; and more.

 The four primary functions of the Board, as defined by CAI, are to: